carlosp420/nymphalidae_diversification/MS.md

-We obtained semilogarithmic lineages-through-time (LTT) plots after removing outgroups and including the maximum credibility tree and 95% credibility interval obtained by random sampling of 1000 trees from the posterior distribution of the BEAST run after burnin from Wahlberg et al. (2009).
+We obtained semilogarithmic lineages-through-time (LTT) plots after removing outgroups and including the maximum credibility tree and 95% credibility interval obtained by random sampling of 1000 trees from the posterior distribution of the BEAST run after burnin from @wahlberg2009.

 ### MEDUSA
-We analyzed patterns of diversification in Nymphalidae by using Turbo-MEDUSA version 0.1 (Harmon et al. 2011) on the maximum credibility tree from Wahlberg et al. (2009).
+We analyzed patterns of diversification in Nymphalidae by using Turbo-MEDUSA version 0.1 (Harmon et al. 2011) on the maximum credibility tree from
+@wahlberg2009.
 Turbo-MEDUSA, and the original algorithm MEDUSA, fit alternative birth-death likelihood models to a phylogenetic tree in order to estimate changes in net diversification rates along branches.
 MEDUSA estimates likelihood and AIC scores for the simplest birth-death model, with two parameters